 Both the request and response are plain text — the agent writes in natural language, and the external service responds in natural language.
 Items can be blocking (the agent is told to wait) or non-blocking (the agent continues, result arrives later).
 Pending inbox items survive context compaction — they're preserved in the summary so the agent never forgets what it's waiting for.

 On the React side, useGlove() returns inbox: InboxItem[] alongside tasks, so your UI can show what the agent is tracking.
-External services resolve items via SqliteStore.resolveInboxItem() (from glove-sqlite) — a static method that can be called from any process with database access.
+External services resolve items by calling your store's updateInboxItem (from a webhook handler, cron job, or admin script) — any process with access to the same backing store can resolve an item.

 See the full Inbox guide for setup, external resolution patterns, and the coffee shop example.